Tackling Environmental Challenges (10235.2)

-An aggegrate mark of 50% or more is required to pass this unit.
+A pass for four of the five assessment items as well as an aggegrate mark of 50% or more is required to pass this unit.

 Students have a responsibility to uphold University standards on ethical scholarship.
 Good scholarship involves building on the work of others and use of others' work must be acknowledged with proper attribution made.
 Cheating, plagiarism, and falsification of data are dishonest practices that contravene academic values.
 Refer to the University's Student Charter for more information.